 What is HPTN 071?

-HPTN 071 - Population Effects of Antiretroviral Therapy to Reduce HIV Transmission (PopART) is a research study that examined the impact of a package of HIV prevention interventions on community-level HIV incidence.
-The prevention interventions included universal voluntary HIV counseling and testing provided at household level, linkage of HIV infected individuals to care and early initiation of antiretroviral therapy (ART) for all those testing HIV-positive.
+HPTN 071 - Population Effects of Antiretroviral Therapy to Reduce HIV Transmission (PopART) examined the impact of a package of HIV prevention interventions on community-level HIV incidence.
+The prevention interventions included universal voluntary HIV counseling and testing provided at the household level, linkage of HIV infected individuals to care and early initiation of antiretroviral therapy (ART) for all those testing HIV-positive.
 The study was conducted in 21 communities in the Western Cape of South Africa, and in Zambia.

 Who participated in the study?